 Some of our middles are tiny and hard- my hair just got fried and I had to cut inches I didn't want to off.
 I still have inches of dead that I will have to slowly wait to cut off.
 And now I hate my choppy, not me color hair.
 And hair grows so fricking slow.
 I just want to fast forward to the end, but the next 6 months I will have to remain right in the middle of this.
 Like this, some middles are just uncomfortable.

-But some middles are torture, like waiting to find out if it is cancer.
-Or waiting to see if the cancer returned.
+But some middles are torture, like waiting to see if the cancer returned.
 Waiting to find out if it's true.
 Waiting to see if you got the job or the part.
 Waiting to see if it was the right decision.
 Waiting to see what the future holds for you.
 Waiting until you find out if they are cheating.
 Waiting for the divorce to be final.
 Waiting to find out if it was all worth it.

 This is life, and the middle, however hard it is (and it is so so hard), means we are alive.
 We are headed to the end soon enough.
 And we may find once it's all done and figured out, we wish we could go back to the middle instead.
 The middles are where strength is born and lessons lie.
 The middle is where character is formed and we become real.
 We become who we are.

 We took the boys jumping.
 I realized my favorite part is that moment right in the middle.
 When you're at the top and your stomach doesn't know if it's so scary or so fun, and your hair is fluffed high and you can't stop grinning.
+And the part right before you pee because two kids have come out of down there.
 Sometimes the middle is where all the good stuff is at.

 And I remember now, as I approach the end of this particular phase, there will be a million more beginnings in my life still.
 But this is going to ache for a minute.
 We are constantly ending, beginning and right in the middle of so many things in life.
 The ride is far from over, until we leave this earth, a new beginning is always on its way.